cirosantilli/cpp-cheat/lapack/readme.md

 - C: complex
 - Z: double complex

+##YY

-YY: the type of matrices:
+known type the type of input matrices

+examples:

 - GE: general
 - TR: triangular

+the more restrict the matrix type, the more efficient algorithms will be.

 ZZZ: computation to be done: